 There is loads to see and do within walking distance of the resort, including exploring the spectacular Noosa National Park, diving in for a swim at Noosa Main Beach, heading up to the Laguna Lookout for sunset or setting off for a spot of stand-up paddleboarding along the Noosa River.
 For more inspiration on the best things to see, do and eat in Noosa, find the perfect Noosa and Sunshine Coast itinerary here.

 We loved the layout and size of our one-bedroom apartment and the self-contained set-up, providing a safety-conscious travel experience without any compromise!
-We found the staff throughout the resort, from front desk to restaurant, to be helpful, kind and welcoming, helping us with all our questions and offering advice on great spots to dine.
+We found the staff throughout the resort, from the front desk to the restaurant, to be helpful, kind and welcoming, helping us with all our questions and offering advice on great spots to dine.

 If ocean views are essential for your stay, be sure to look into the resort’s villas as an apartment like ours will have you experiencing more of a lush, forest setting.
 Not that we’re complaining!
 And, whatever you do, make sure you leave plenty of space in your luggage for all that great local food you’ll undoubtedly be stockpiling.